-Julie Lerwick - President
+Jamie Bonfiglio - President

-Tony Lai - Vice President
+Tony Lai - Past President, Treasurer

-Dawn Williamson - Outreach Coordinator
+Dawn Williamson - Conference Co-Coordinator

 Dawn Williamson is a Licensed Clinical Social Worker and Registered Play Therapist-Supervisor specializing in clinical practice with those who have experienced trauma.
 She received her MSW in 1991 from Portland State University where her areas of focus were child sexual abuse and play therapy practice.
 She originally received her bachelor’s degree in social work from the University of Montana and retains a strong foundation in the generalist perspective.
 Dawn also teaches both at the PSU School of Social Work and the PSU Trauma-Informed Services program.

 Emily Mitchell - Director of Social Media & Conference Co-Coordinator